-(Update as of 6 May) The Scottish Government have announced a £5 million fund to support landlords whose tenants are having difficulty paying rent during the COVID-19 crisis.
-Landlords who are eligible can apply immediately to the Private Rented Sector Landlord COVID-19 Loan Scheme for support of up to 100% of lost rental income for a single property.
+(Update as of 11 March) The Scottish Government have extended funding to support landlords whose tenants are having difficulty paying rent during the COVID-19 crisis.
+Landlords who are eligible can apply to the Private Rent Sector (PRS) Landlord COVID-19 Loan Scheme for support.

 The scheme supports landlords who: